-Biblical counseling has many goals, but our primary goal is to help you develop a whole-hearted love for God and others.
-Strange as it may sound today, our purpose is not to simply help you "feel better" or "find happiness," but to help you grow in personal holiness and spiritual maturity for service in the body of Christ.
-Another goal of biblical counseling is to help you meet the various challenges of life in a way that will always please and glorify the Lord Jesus Christ.
+Biblical counseling has many goals, but our primary goal is to help develop a whole-hearted love for God and others.
+Another goal of biblical counseling is to help meet the various challenges of life in a way that will always please and glorify the Lord Jesus Christ.

 To claim that the Scripture is sufficient, though, does not mean that reading the Bible is all that is needed.
 For example, working with a physician is certainly sensible and wise whenever there is a possibility of physical or organic causes relating or contributing to your problems.

 Counseling is most effective when incorporated as part of the local church.
-You need the help of all combined church ministries.
-You need to hear the preaching and teaching of God's Word to motivate growth and change.
-You need the love and fellowship of other believers for relationships that will assist and encourage you.
-You need godly leaders who themselves are growing and changing to teach you by their example.
+We need the help of all combined church ministries.
+We need to hear the preaching and teaching of God's Word to motivate growth and change.
+We need the love and fellowship of other believers for relationships that will assist and encourage you.
+We need godly leaders who themselves are growing and changing to teach you by their example.

 The church encourages, motivates, and challenges believers to "love and good works" (Heb.
 10:24).
 A counseling ministry provides practical, relevant help based upon sound biblical principles that enable you to be adequately equipped for every good work (2 Tim.
 3: 17).